wazuh/wazuh-documentation/source/cloud-service/cli/index.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 .. meta::
-  :description: The Wazuh Cloud Command Line Interface allows you to interact with Wazuh Cloud using commands in your command-line shell.
-Learn more about it.
+  :description: The Wazuh Cloud Command Line Interface lets you interact with Wazuh Cloud using commands in your command-line shell.
+Learn more about it in this section.

 .. _cloud_wazuh_cloud_cli: